ethersphere/swarm-guide/contents/runninganode.rst

 Mining on your private chain
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The alternative to creating a custom genesis block is to earn your all your ether by mining on your private chain.
+The alternative to creating a custom genesis block is to earn all your ether by mining on your private chain.
-You can start you geth node in mining mode using the ``--mine`` flag, or (in our case) we can start mining on an already running geth node by issuing the ``miner.start()`` command:
+You can start your geth node in mining mode using the ``--mine`` flag, or (in our case) we can start mining on an already running geth node by issuing the ``miner.start()`` command:

 .. code-block:: none